hackolade/docs/Studio/JSONSchema2.md

 &nbsp;

-The JSON Schema can also be exported to a Confluetn Schema Registry instance:
+The JSON Schema can also be exported to a Confluent Schema Registry instance:

 ![Image](<lib/JSON%20Schema%20-%20forward-engineering%20to%20Confluen.png>)